valchkou/cassandra-driver-mapping/README.md

 ========================

 Entity Mapper Add-on for the [DataStax Java Driver (Driver)](http://www.datastax.com/documentation/developer/java-driver/2.0/java-driver/whatsNew2.html) for [Cassandra (C*)](http://www.datastax.com/documentation/cassandra/2.0/cassandra/gettingStartedCassandraIntro.html).
-This Add-on allows you to generate schema automatically and persist JPA annotated entities in C*.
+This Add-on allows you to synchronize schema automatically and persist JPA annotated entities in C*.

+No mapping files, no scripts, no configuration files.
+No need to create Tables and Indexes for your Entity manually.
+Entity definition will be automatically [synchronized with C*](#sync) .

 Add-on is not replacement for the Driver but lightweight Object Mapper on top of it.
 You still can utilize full power of the Driver API and Datastax documentation.